samvera-labs/samvera-persona/CONTRIBUTING.md

 If you would like to contribute code for this project, you can submit your pull request at https://gitlab.com/notch8/samvera-persona/merge_requests

+## Write, Clarify, or Fix Documentation

+If you would like to contribute to the documentation for this project, you can submit your pull request at https://gitlab.com/notch8/samvera-persona/merge_requests

+## Suggest or add new features

+The preferred way to submit feature requests is to submit an issue at https://gitlab.com/notch8/samvera-persona/issues

 ## Questions

 Questions can be sent to support@notch8.com.
 Please make sure to include "Samvera::Persona" in the subject line of your email.

 # Thank You!